Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Remember that this solution only works if you have this key in your registry.
 If not, you can just skip it.

 - Press the Windows key + R and enter rstrui.

 - System Restore will now open.
 Click Next to proceed.

 - Look for Show more restore points option and enable it, if available.
 Select the desired restore point and click Next.

-You’ll also find more potential causes and quick fixes in our detailed guide, be sure to check it out.
+You’ll also find more potential causes and quick fixes in our mouse touchpad not working guide, so be sure to check it out.
 For more suggestions or other questions, please access the comments section below.